What’s Really Going On at Your Bird Feeder? Watch for These Clues

 By Charles Eldermire and Hugh Powell

-Displacement.
 One of the most common and easiest to see behaviors, displacement occurs anytime one bird leaves to get out of the way of another bird.
-Displacement also plays out when one bird waits nearby for another bird to finish eating before flying over to a feeder.
+Displacement also plays out when one bird waits nearby for another to finish eating before flying over to a feeder.
 Within the same species, generally speaking, males tend to dominate females and older birds dominate younger ones.
 Feeder hierarchies can also involve birds of several species, with the larger species usually winning out over the smaller.
-In this example, a female Northern Cardinal lets a couple of White-throated Sparrows know when they’ve gotten a little too close to “her” sunflower seeds.

-Threat Displays.
 Sometimes a dominant bird doesn’t need to displace a subordinate to exert influence.
-Watch for specialized threat displays designed to convey aggressive intent, such as the chickadee’s bill-up display in which he tilts his bill straight up.
-A dominant White-breasted Nuthatch performs a wing-spread display in which he sways side-to-side in the direction of the subordinate bird.
+Watch for specialized threat displays designed to convey aggressive intent, such as a chickadee’s bill-up display in which the bird tilts its bill straight up.
+You’ll also often see dominant White-breasted Nuthatches giving a characteristic threat display in which the bird partially fans its wings and sways side-to-side in the direction of its opponent.
+This can be a subordinate bird or sometimes a predator.
+(See the accompanying video, in which a male nuthatch performs a wing-spread display as he faces off against a red squirrel that’s too near his nest box.)

-Appeasement.
 Dominant birds aren’t the only ones that signal their intent through behavior.
-Subordinate birds make appeasement displays that are the opposite of threat displays.
-Often, subordinates de-emphasize their size by showing a sleeker, smaller posture that seems to shy away from interaction.
+Subordinate birds also have an incentive to communicate, to help de-escalate confrontations.
+These appeasement displays are often the opposite of threat displays.
+Subordinates may de-emphasize their size by showing a sleeker, smaller posture that seems to shy away from interaction.
 Watch for birds that deliberately lean or look away from a newly arrived bird, often while crouching or folding their wings in.
 When the dominant bird leaves, you may see the subordinate bird resume its normal posture.

 You may have noticed that some birds at your feeder are more pugnacious than others.
 Some species seem to have different temperaments and regularly behave in either aggressive or submissive manners.
 Here are three examples: